Frequent Infections in Children: Care Instructions

 • Encourage your child to be active each day.
 Your child may like to take a walk with you, ride a bike, or play sports.

-• Make sure that your child eats a healthy and balanced diet.
+• Make sure that your child eats healthy foods.

 When should you call for help?